 Pakistan has not only experimented with different governance systems such as parliamentary and presidential but has also experienced its faire share of administrative reforms since 1947.
 The governance model in Pakistan is very comprehensive; many governing bodies are responsible for running the administrative machinery of the country.
 It is imperative for any government to run the system with the provided resources by taking the needs of the people into consideration and by promoting a democratic array of policies.
 Only an accountable, effective and empowered government can do that.

 In Pakistan, the system of federal to local government is unique as a result of many reforms that have been made ever since the inception of the country.
-The bleak history of military regimes has impacted the state’s machinery, however, the introduction of local government bodies has been a very smart decision for the governance of districts, divisions and even provinces.
+The bleak history of military regimes has impacted the state’s machinery; however, the introduction of local government bodies has been a very smart decision for the governance of districts, divisions and even provinces in Pakistan.

 Organization of Federal Administration in Pakistan